ibm-cloud-docs/sell/service-broker.md

 Service brokers must provide a standard set of metadata values that are consumed by REST APIs, and {{site.data.keyword.Bluemix_notm}} brokers must have logic for the following REST API endpoints or paths:

 catalog (GET)
 :   Returns your catalog metadata included in your broker.
-Many extra catalog metadata values aren't returned - these values are added exclusively within resource management console and stored within the {{site.data.keyword.Bluemix_notm}} Catalog.
+Many extra catalog metadata values aren't returned - these values are added exclusively within resource management console and stored within the {{site.data.keyword.Bluemix_notm}} catalog.

 resource instances (PUT)
 :   Provisions your service instance.